GrowthStrategyProduct-Market FitMeasurement

 Best Practices:

-• Keep the survey consistent — same question, same population criteria, same timing relative to activation
+• Keep the survey consistent.
+Same wording, same population criteria, same timing relative to activation

-• Track trends, not snapshots — a single measurement tells you where you are; a trend tells you where you're going
+• Track trends, not snapshots.
+A single measurement tells you where you are; a trend tells you where you are going

-• Involve the whole team — PMF isn't just product.
-Marketing, support, and sales all affect how users experience your product
+• Involve the whole team.
+Fit is not only a product concern.
+Marketing, support, and sales all shape how users experience your product

 When to Re-Measure (And When Not To)